johnnyfox87/Tic-Tac-Toe/README.md

-This is a result of a learning project used on Hyperskill.org
+This is the result of a learning project used on Hyperskill.org